 For a consultant who is a Member of the American Academy of Actuaries, the opening paragraph of the opinion should contain all the following sentences if the appointed actuary is using the prescribed wording:

 “I, (name and title of consultant), am associated with the firm of (name of firm).
-I am a member of the American Academy of Actuaries and have been retained by the (name of organization) to render an opinion with regard to loss reserves, actuarial liabilities and related items.
+I am a member of the American Academy of Actuaries and have been retained by the (name of organization) to render an opinion with regard to loss reserves, actuarial liabilities, actuarial assets, and related items.
 I was appointed on [date of appointment] in accordance with the requirements of the annual statement instructions.
 I meet the Academy qualification standards for rendering the opinion.”

 Section 5: